kyoung/trek/PMO.md

 ## Hotfix
-- [ ] Comically enlarged buttons in eng
 - [ ] Engineering overload is still busted
 - [ ] Charge refresh doesn't happen off of the main plasma relay in eng
 - [ ] Pushing power to the bridge seems to blow it... causing massive disruption to all consoles